 - SPPA 5840 Pediatric Audiology (3 credit hours)

-SPPA 5800 Psychoacoustics will be taken by undergraduates for 3 credit hours of undergraduate credit, counting toward the 122 credit hours required for the Bachelor of Science degree in interdisciplinary health services.
+- SPPA 5800 Psychoacoustics will be taken by undergraduates for 3 credit hours of undergraduate credit, counting toward the 122 credit hours required for the Bachelor of Science Healthcare Services and Sciences.